Is there any such thing as a Vatican Dress Code?

 Appropriate Vatican dress code

 It is obvious that the dress code brings trouble and discomfort during the summer months.
-If you plan to visit the Vatican during the hot season, you need to remember that you will need to wear clothes that cover your shoulders and your knees despite the terrible heat.
+If you plan to visit the Vatican City during the hot season, you need to remember that you will need to wear clothes that cover your shoulders and your knees despite the terrible heat.

 For women, the best outfit would be a dress or skirt below the knee, maybe in some light fabric such as linen.
 You should also wear a t-shirt or shirt that covers your chest and shoulders.